 The cottage is strictly no smoking.

 There is a grassed garden (not quite up to ‘lawn’ standard, it’s a little bit rocky, and sometimes a little bit wild!) with a bench and glorious views over the seal colony.
 In the garden is a stone-built bothy (with access to washing machine) and owners, Anna and Hilary, may be staying there during your visit.
-If not, our house-keepers live just across the bay and will help you out with local knowledge, and be on the spot to deal with any unforeseen problems.
+If not, our house-keeper lives nearby and will help you out with local knowledge, and be on the spot to deal with any unforeseen problems.